metio/terraform-provider-k8s/docs/data-sources/gateway_networking_k8s_io_gateway_v1beta1_manifest.md

 Optional:

 - `certificate_refs` (Attributes List) CertificateRefs contains a series of references to Kubernetes objects that contains TLS certificates and private keys.
 These certificates are used to establish a TLS handshake for requests that match the hostname of the associated listener.
 A single CertificateRef to a Kubernetes Secret has 'Core' support.
 Implementations MAY choose to support attaching multiple certificates to a Listener, but this behavior is implementation-specific.
 References to a resource in different namespace are invalid UNLESS there is a ReferenceGrant in the target namespace that allows the certificate to be attached.
 If a ReferenceGrant does not allow this reference, the 'ResolvedRefs' condition MUST be set to False for this listener with the 'RefNotPermitted' reason.
 This field is required to have at least one element when the mode is set to 'Terminate' (default) and is optional otherwise.
 CertificateRefs can reference to standard Kubernetes resources, i.e. Secret, or implementation-specific custom resources.
 Support: Core - A single reference to a Kubernetes Secret of type kubernetes.io/tls Support: Implementation-specific (More than one reference or other resource types) (see [below for nested schema](#nestedatt--spec--listeners--tls--certificate_refs))
-- `frontend_validation` (Attributes) FrontendValidation holds configuration information for validating the frontend (client).
-Setting this field will require clients to send a client certificate required for validation during the TLS handshake.
-In browsers this may result in a dialog appearing that requests a user to specify the client certificate.
-The maximum depth of a certificate chain accepted in verification is Implementation specific.
-Support: Extended (see [below for nested schema](#nestedatt--spec--listeners--tls--frontend_validation))
 - `mode` (String) Mode defines the TLS behavior for the TLS session initiated by the client.
 There are two possible modes: - Terminate: The TLS session between the downstream client and the Gateway is terminated at the Gateway.
 This mode requires certificates to be specified in some way, such as populating the certificateRefs field. - Passthrough: The TLS session is NOT terminated by the Gateway.
 This implies that the Gateway can't decipher the TLS stream except for the ClientHello message of the TLS protocol.
 The certificateRefs field is ignored in this mode.
 Support: Core
 - `options` (Map of String) Options are a list of key/value pairs to enable extended TLS configuration for each implementation.
 For example, configuring the minimum TLS version or supported cipher suites.
 A set of common keys MAY be defined by the API in the future.
 To avoid any ambiguity, implementation-specific definitions MUST use domain-prefixed names, such as 'example.com/my-custom-option'.
 Un-prefixed names are reserved for key names defined by Gateway API.
 Support: Implementation-specific